 Do I have to report exempt income when filing taxes?

 Yes.
 Even if you have income that may be tax-exempt, you still have to report it.
 You may even need to fill out additional forms, depending on the type of income.
-Then through the process applying adjustments and deductions, it will be made exempt if it qualifies.
-The IRS requires that you report all sources of income, regardless of their eventual status on your tax return.
+Then through the process of applying adjustments and deductions, it will be made exempt if it qualifies.
+The IRS requires that you report all sources of income, regardless of their eventual status, on your tax return.